 - Surgical assistant fees

-Other non-standard costs that may occur during surgery include radiologist fees and pathologist fees for reviewing biopsies if necessary.
+Other non-standard expenses that may occur during operation include radiologist fees and pathologist fees for reviewing biopsies if necessary.

-Generally post-op or after surgery costs can vary from patient to patient.
-However, some of the most common costs include vitamins, follow-up doctor visits, any visits associated with complications that may occur, gym membership, new clothes and plastic surgery costs to remove sagging skin (if necessary or desired).
+Post-Op or after surgery costs can vary from patient to patient.
+However, some of the most common charges include vitamins, follow-up doctor visits, any visits associated with complications that may occur, gym membership, new clothes and plastic surgery costs to remove sagging skin (if necessary or desired).

-Ultimately it is important to always take time to research the costs associated with gastric sleeve surgery or any other surgery therefore.
-Ask questions that will make you decision easier to both your chosen bariatric surgeon and your insurance company, if applicable.
+Ultimately it is important always to take time to research the costs associated with gastric sleeve surgery or any other surgery, therefore.
+Ask questions that will make your decision easier for both your chosen bariatric surgeon and your insurance company, if applicable.
 Before committing to gastric sleeve surgery, make sure that you fully comprehend all the financial responsibilities associated with the procedure.

 Which Insurers Cover Gastric Sleeve Surgery?